-DEBUNKING SKINCARE MYTHS - THE TRUTH
+DEBUNKING SKINCARE MYTHS

 "Great Skincare requires a little education and a lot of quality ingredients"

-It’s time to talk straight about skincare, and bust some current skincare myths.
+Let’s talk straight about skincare, and bust some current skincare myths.

 Active ingredients have a percentage range where they are most effective at achieving a desired result.
 For some ingredients, the percentage range is much lower than others, and anything beyond that range can either be ineffective or worse, it can cause irritation to the skin.
 And some active ingredients just don’t work when mixed with other active ingredients.

 And they work best when properly balanced with other ingredients in the product.